The Philippines innovation opportunities

 Opportunities and tips for innovation and doing business in the Philippines

-- The country has a relatively young population of over 104 mln.
-(2017), making it the 13th most populated country in the world and the second most populated country in the ASEAN-community, with a well-diversified export market, the EU being its second-largest export markets.
+The country has a relatively young population of over 104 million (2017), making it the 13th most populated country in the world and the second most populated country in the ASEAN-community, with a well-diversified export market, the EU being its second-largest export markets.

 The Government recognises the weak STI culture, a lack of links amongst stakeholders and insufficient governmental STI spending and STI infrastructure.
 Accordingly, the Government Department of Science and Technology has similarly made R&D as a pillar of its activities to increase the development of the country.
 The Eleven-Point Agenda published in 2017, sets out the goals of improving the position of STI in the Philippines.
 The goal is to increase interactions between all relevant stakeholders.
 The Government of the Philippines also recognised the importance of startups in this regard, which it supports through programmes such as the P3Program, Kapatid mentor Me Program, Go Local Program and the SME Roving Academy.

 Besides new direct investments in R&D, skills are one of the drivers of growth in the Philippines, while education levels of the population have increased.
 The enrolment of Filipinos in higher education was above the ASEAN average, but well behind the average of OECD countries.
 From the perspective of business, the skills mismatch is reported as important reasons why companies cannot fill new positions.

 A major innovative sector in the Philippines is the business process outsourcing sector, normally the contracting of business processes to a service provider.
 The sector focuses currently on entering the ICT sector and is expected to continue to adopt new technologies on the medium term.